mosip/mosip-functional-tests/automationtests/README.md

 # Automationtests
 This readme provides detailed steps to build and execute the AUTOMATION TEST SUITE for sanity testing of the MOSIP platform.
-Hence this suite is expected to be run post the successful deployment of the platform code on a test environment.
+It can be run after successful deployment of the platform code.

 ## Pre-requisites:
--	Java and maven software should be installed on the machine from where the jar will be run
+-	Java and Maven software should be installed on the machine from where the jar tests will be executed
--	Github access

-## Test Automation Code - GitHub
+## Test Automation Code
-Github new repo location - https://github.com/mosip/mosip-functional-tests
+Github new repo location -
--	Go to the github location
--	Click on ‘Clone or download’ option to download the zip
+-	‘Clone or download’ https://github.com/mosip/mosip-functional-tests as zip
--	Go to the folder where the zip file is stored
 -	Unzip the contents
--	Go to command prompt from the windows explorer and do the following, if on a windows machine.
-If on a linux machine go to the command prompt and continue with the below steps
+- Continue with below steps from a terminal (Linux) or command prompt (Windows)

 ### 1. Automation Test Code Folder
-automationtests also has pom.xml file corresponding to the automation code, which can be used to build the code.
+pom.xml file corresponding to the automation code, which can be used to build the code.

 **Command to use:**
 <br>_cd automationtests_<br>